ApplicationCraft/applicationcraft.com/source/developers/user-guide/widget-properties-events/common/fancy-button.html.markdown

 <td width="15">
 </td>
 <td width="779">
-## Dial/Email/SMS/URL.
+Dial/Email/SMS/URL.
 Define a link from the widget.
 For Email/SMS/URL additional parameters (Subject/Body etc) can also be set.
 Dial & SMS for use with Mobile apps.
-See also [mobileDial()](../../scripting-apis/client-api/app-functions/mobiledial) , [mobileEmail()](../../scripting-apis/client-api/app-functions/mobileemail) , [mobileSMS()](../../scripting-apis/client-api/app-functions/mobilesms)
+See also: [mobileDial()](../../scripting-apis/client-api/app-functions/mobiledial) , [mobileEmail()](../../scripting-apis/client-api/app-functions/mobileemail) , [mobileSMS()](../../scripting-apis/client-api/app-functions/mobilesms)

 </td>
 </tr>